-A Module Review Board/Board of Examiners will be formed consisting of academics contributing to the assessment for the relevant module being examined, Module Coordinator or representative and the External Examiner.
+A Module Review Board/Board of Examiners will be formed consisting of academics contributing to the assessment for the relevant module being examined, Programme Coordinator, Programme Director, Module Coordinator or representative and the External Examiner.
 This will be held three times a year.
-Primary remit is to approve completed module marks giving the external examiner the opportunity to comment.
+The primary remit is to approve completed module marks giving the external examiner the opportunity to comment, however, where students have failed, the board of examiners will include a Progress Board and progress of any failed students will be discussed and outcomes decided taking into consideration any extenuating circumstances.

 Students should be aware that all assessment grades are provisional pending ratification at the relevant Board.